aws-samples/aws-modernization-with-snyk-and-hashicorp/content/20_Prerequisites/self_paced/_index.md

 ---
 title: "...on your own"
 chapter: true
-weight: 05
+weight: 16
 ---

 ### Running the workshop on your own

 {{% notice warning %}}
 Only complete this section if you are running the workshop on your own.
-If you are at an AWS hosted event (such as re\:Invent, Kubecon, Immersion Day, etc), go to [Start the workshop at an AWS event](../aws_event/).
-Please keep in mind that you will incur charges on your account so please destroy the resources once you are complete with this Workshop.
+If you are at an AWS hosted event (such as "re\:Invent, Kubecon, Immersion Day, etc"), go to [Start the workshop at an AWS event](../aws_event/).
 {{% /notice %}}

 {{% children %}}